gvwilson/thirdbit/src/fiction/santas/index.md

 hoping the answers would be "yes" and "I have a spare".

 But Santa Hood shook her head.
-"Used it a c-couple of worlds ago."
+"Used it a c-couple of m-missions ago."

 Santa Greenwood patted her shoulder.
-"Well,
+"Don't worry.
-at least we're okay for now."
+We're okay for now."

 As if on cue,
 a triangular gray fin sliced through the water beside them.
 "Is there a Santa Shark?"
 Finner asked weakly, hoping the answers would be "yes" and "it's actually very friendly".

-"I'm af-fraid so," Santa Hood said grimly, her teeth still chattering.
+"I'm afraid so," Santa Hood said grimly, her teeth still chattering.
 "She takes everything she c-can and never g-gives *anything* back.
 Be c-careful with that!" she snapped